 In some cases, a situation may escalate to the point of requiring an order of protection.
 An order of protection can help an individual who is living in fear of harm or stalking get some peace of mind while other family law issues are ongoing.

-As an attorney with over 25 years of experience in family law, I have assisted clients in Bannockburn and throughout Lake County deal with all the issues relating to orders of protection, from requesting one to defending those who may have been wrongfully accused.
+As attorneys with over 35 combined years of experience in family law, we have assisted clients in Bannockburn and throughout Lake County with all issues relating to orders of protection, from requesting one to defending those who may have been wrongfully accused.

 Answering Questions Surrounding An Order Of Protection

 Orders of protection can be issued to individuals such as a parent, spouse, ex-spouse, intimate partner or anyone with whom the victim has a relationship through a child.

 Typically, such an order can mandate a person to:

 - Stay away from the person issuing the order

 - Avoid all contact (telephone, mail, email or otherwise) with the victim

 - Stay away from property